Is IngramSpark the right choice for YOU? Or should you stay with KDP-only (formerly CreateSpace) paperback distribution?

 We know it is a lot to think about.
 If you still have any questions or doubts about using IngramSpark alongside, or instead of, KDP Print, for your print edition, feel free to contact us and we will be happy to clear things up for you.

 2018 updates: November 6th, April 17th, January 1st

 2017 updates: December 1st, October 25th, August 9th, June 5th.

-We know that you are busy working on your book and you might not have the time to read 8000 words right away.
-To make sure you don’t miss any crucial time-saving and money-making advice while planning your book release, we have included links to crucial, actionable information under “Key Information” below, so you can know about essentials now, act on them and come for more later.
+We know that you are busy working on your book and you might not have the time to read everything right away.
+To make sure you don’t miss any crucial time-saving and money-making advice while planning your book release, we have included links to crucial, actionable information under “Key Information” below, so you can know about essentials now, act on them and come back for more later.

 - Major distribution channels for paperbacks

 - Maximizing your royalties by changing wholesale discounts

 - IngramSpark fees

 - It's your choice

 You can learn more about IngramSpark and print distribution by reading these articles: